 To make a long story (I'm 55 years old) short ----

-I've been a Registered Nurse for 23 years working in different facets of the hospital and employed at Pardee/UNC Hospital in Hendersonville, NC for the last 20 years.
+I've been a Registered Nurse for 23 years working in different facets of health care and employed at a local hospital for the last 20 years.
 I currently work part-time in Outpatient Surgery, preparing patients for surgery and on most days caring for them during their post-operative phase prior to discharge home.

 I'm a Yoga Instructor and received my Teacher Training though Asheville Yoga Center.
 I completed my 200 hour training and am currently working towards completing an additional 300 hours.
 It's a wonderful journey that will most likely take a few more years to complete.